OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 """"""""""

 The partitions list contains the set of partition names for which the parent PSR rule applies.
-Similarly to topics, partition names and expressions are matched using :ref:`dds_security--fnmatch-expr`.
+Similarly to topics, partition names and expressions are matched using :ref:`fnmatch-exprs`.
 For "allow" PSR rules, the DDS entity of the associated triggering operation must be using a strict subset of the partitions listed for the rule to apply.
 When no partition list is given for an "allow" PSR rule, the "empty string" partition is used as the default value.
 For "deny" PSR rules, the rule will apply if the associated DDS entity is using any of the partitions listed.